Zandler/dotfiles/README.md

 # DOTFILES

-## WINDOWS / MAC / GNU/Linux

-This script works only in Windows 11 + WSL 2
+## Description

+After format many times windows with wsl i create this two scripts (windows and linux bootstrap).
+They config all first things in my enviroment.
+Must someone has better than me, but this, at now solve my problem.

-## Before using, please, read all files.
+## Before using, please, read all two scripts.

+### This script purge  wsl Ubuntu environment.

+## Requirements
+Windows 11 with local administrator
+Ubuntu  22.04

 ## USAGE